andrewdeekim/andrewdeekim.github.io/content/projects/MovieNow Movie Rentals/index.md

 ***

 ## SHARE: Supporting Visualizations and Key Findings
 Lastly, we export the data for visualizations in Tableau.
-While we can combine the 5 related tables in BigQuery and export the results as a CSV file, I chose to individually uplaod each file to Tableau to demonstrate my knowledge of utilizing its connection funtionality:
+While we can combine the 5 related tables in BigQuery and export the results as a CSV file, I chose to individually upload each file to Tableau to demonstrate my knowledge of utilizing its connection funtionality:

 ![Tableau Data Connections Diagram](img/tableau_connections.png)